Airbus revises up jet demand forecast, shaves traffic growth

 Airbus said it now expects airlines and leasing companies to take delivery of 39,210 new passenger jets and freighters over the next two decades compared to 37,389 previously forecast.

-Airbus expects 36% of these new deliveries to replace existing aircraft with the rest slated to meet growth in demand, with traffic expected roughly to double over 15 years.

-A year ago, Airbus had predicted that just 29% of future deliveries would be replacing existing jets.

-Airbus however trimmed its forecast for average traffic growth to 4.3% a year from 4.4% in its previous report.
+Airbus however shaved its forecast for average 20-year traffic growth to 4.3% a year from 4.4% in its previous report.

-Airline industry statistics show traffic is growing but at a slower rate this year amid international trade tensions.

 ((tim.hepher@thomsonreuters.com; +33 1 49 49 54 52; Reuters Messaging: tim.hepher.thomsonreuters@reuters.net))